-What you must pay when you get these What you must pay when you get these services services Services that are covered for you In-Network Out-of-Network Global emergency and travel assistance program (continued) Medical Monitoring Medical personnel will monitor your condition and will stay in regular communication with the attending physician and/or hospital and relay necessary and legally permissible information to your family members.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Global emergency and travel assistance program (continued) Medical Monitoring Medical personnel will monitor your condition and will stay in regular communication with the attending physician and/or hospital and relay necessary and legally permissible information to your family members.
 Note: All arrangements must be made through Assist America.
 To find out more about these services, as well as other services you may have access to, please contact Assist America at the phone number listed above.
 This service is only available during the first 90 consecutive days that you are away from your permanent residence.
-Health and wellness education programs \$0 annual program Silver&Fit fiti No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum outof-pocket amount. \$0 annual fee for two l kits through Silver&Fit The Silver&Fit® Healthy Aging and Exercise Program This program is offered to eligible Medicare Advantage beneficiaries and group retirees.
-As a Silver&Fit member, you have the following choices available at no cost to you: • A fitness center membership: You can go to a Silver&Fit fitness center, YMCA or exercise center near you that takes part in the program, or users call (877) 710-2746.
+Health and wellness education programs \$0 annual program Silver&Fit fit No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum outof-pocket amount. \$0 annual fee for one kit through Silver&Fit The Silver&Fit® Healthy Aging and Exercise Program As a Silver&Fit member, you have the following options available at no cost to you: Get Started Program: By answering a few online questions about your areas of interest, you will receive a customized program for your exercise of choice, including instructions on how to get started and suggested online workout videos.